Search the site

 Stefania Tusini, Full Professor in Social Sciences Epistemology GSPS-05/A (formerly SPS/07)

-First Edition A.Y.
+First edition A.Y.
 2026-2027

 Period of implementation